Yusuke Adachi

+Yusuke Adachi (足達 勇輔, Adachi Yūsuke) is a Japanese football manager and former player.
+He is currently the technical director of V.League 1 club Hanoi FC.

 Playing career

 Adachi was born in Kanagawa Prefecture on December 5, 1961.
 He played for the Yomiuri reserve team from 1980 to 1984.

 Coaching career

 After retirement, in 1988, Adachi he started coaching career at Fujita Industries (later Bellmare Hiratsuka).
 He mainly managed youth team until 1998.
 In 1999, he moved to Cerezo Osaka and he managed youth team until 2001.
 In 2005, he signed with Yokohama FC.
 He managed until March 2006.

+He was appointed the Elite Development Coach of the Hong Kong Football Association in 2016.
+From 2020 to 2022, he worked as Technical Director for Vietnam Football Federation.